sfield2/Energetics-in-Least-Cost-Analysis/README.md

 This directory contains code written in R for all analyses, and a directory for all data used, in:

  S. Field, D. Glowacki, L. Gettler.
-2021.
+2022.
 The Importance of Energetics in Archaeological Least Cost Analysis.
-Submitted for review at the Journal of Archaeological Method and Theory
+Journal of Archaeological Method and Theory, DOI: https://doi.org/10.1007/s10816-022-09564-8

 ## Data